lapluviosilla/amplenote-templater/README.md

 ### **_Important Usage Note_**

-- The plugin requires dynamic templates to be tagged with a particular pre-set tag.
+- Certain convenience features of the plugin require dynamic templates to be tagged with a particular pre-set tag.
 By default, this tag is `system/template`, but it is a user-configurable setting under the plugin settings labeled **Dynamic Template Tag**.
+This is optional, most of the plugin functionality works without it.

 ### **Inserting a Template**